rgardner/rgardner.github.io/about.md

 Seattle sports teams, great music, and more.
-Moving there also came at the perfect time for my interest in tech; I visited the Microsoft campus my freshman year, cofounded my school's robotics club senior year, and competed in in the 3lb Beetle weight division at RoboGames (anyone remember [BattleBots?](https://www.youtube.com/watch?v=Oo3zWxO3yYs))
+Moving there also came at the perfect time for my interest in tech; I visited the Microsoft campus my freshman year, cofounded my school's robotics club senior year, and competed in the 3lb Beetle weight division at RoboGames (anyone remember [BattleBots?](https://www.youtube.com/watch?v=Oo3zWxO3yYs))

 I love economics and computer science.